camunda/camunda-docs-static/get-started/content/spring-boot/configuration.md

 ## Build and run

 Now you can rebuild and rerun the application again.
-Don't forget to call `Maven clean` before calling `Maven install` again.
+Don't forget to call `mvn clean` before calling `mvn install` again.
 Now when you open `http://localhost:8080/` in you browser, it does not ask you for admin user creation, but asks for login and password.
 You can use "kermit/superSecret", which we configured before, to reach Camunda web applications.